Kim Junsu: Pre-debut

-Kim was born and raised in Gyeonggi Province, South Korea.
-He has an older fraternal twin brother named Kim Junho, who is also a singer mainly active in Japan and China where he is more well known by his stage names JUNO and ZUNO.
-At age eleven, Kim was signed by SM Entertainment after his participation in the agency's the 6th Annual Starlight Casting System.
+At age eleven, Kim was signed by SM Entertainment after his participation in the agency's 6th Annual Starlight Casting System.

-He attended Neunggok Elementary School, Nunggok Middle School, Hwasu High School and then transferred to Hanam High School.
-He graduated high school along with fellow member Park Yoochun in 2007.
-Kim Junsu then took up Musical Theater in Myongji University and graduated in 2011.

 In 2002, SM Entertainment placed Junsu in a project R&B group with two other trainees, his childhood friend Eunhyuk and Sungmin.
 They appeared on a show called "2002 Survival Audition – Heejun vs. Kangta, Battle of the Century", along with three future members of rock band TRAX (Jay Kim, No Minwoo, Kang Jungwoo).
 They were judged and mentored by Moon Hee Jun and Kangta, two members of H.O.T, SM Entertainment's former group.
 Kangta praised Kim highly in the show, saying that he had potential as a lead vocalist.
 The group disbanded in 2003 (both Eunhyuk and Sungmin went on to debut as Super Junior's members two years later), when Kim was selected to be TVXQ's member.